-To qualify for the Associate in Arts (A.A.) degree in Health Services Management, a student must complete 62 credit hours as prescribed, attain a grade point average of 2.0 and receive a grade of "C" or better in each core course and in each required prerequisite course.
+To qualify for the Associate in Arts (A.A.) degree in Health Services Management, a student must complete 60 credit hours as prescribed, attain a grade point average of 2.0 in all program core courses and no grade below a "C" in any course.